Constraining the modified friction in gravitational wave propagation with precessing black hole binaries: Redshift distribution of host galaxies

-After locating the error box at the GW source, we meticulously traversed all the data in GLADE+ to identify all conceivable galaxies within the designated error box.
-The numbers of the host galaxies for the 20 events are within a range of 15 to 2000, a testament to the high-precision spatial localization afforded by the collective prowess of the four-detector array.
-As shown in ref.~\cite{Yun:2023ygz} the luminosity distance estimates for systems exhibiting precession are significantly more precise compared to their non-precessing counterparts.
-Consequently, within the precession context, the potential number of host galaxies within the error box can be reduced by a factor of 10, in comparison to non-precessing event \cite{Yun:2023ygz}.
+As shown in Ref.~\cite{Yun:2023ygz}, the luminosity distance estimates for systems exhibiting precession are significantly more precise compared to their non-precessing counterparts.
+Consequently, within the precession context, the potential number of host galaxies within the error box can be reduced by a factor of 10, in comparison to non-precessing events \cite{Yun:2023ygz}.
 This reduction directly influences the uncertainty associated with the redshift distribution determination for GW events characterized by precession.